 “I have a life coaching business.
 My husband has 2 graphic design start-up companies.
 We don't make a full living between us at this time.
 It would kill both our struggling businesses if we had to compete for broadband space.”Cheryn English, Creative Life Strategies

 Thousands of businesses have signed the letter to support the CRA to save net neutrality.
 Will your business join us?

-We'll provide tools, graphics, and social media materials for everyone to make it super easy for business owners to take action.
+If you've already signed our open letter to Congress, you can help out by spreading the word on social media, and by contacting your Congressional Representative directly.
 The CRA has already passed the Senate with historic bipartisan support, and if we can get a handful of additional lawmakers signed on in the House we can force a vote to restore net neutrality.

 Use our congressional "scoreboard" to find the member of Congress that represents your business’ district.
-Then tweet at them from your company account asking them to sign the CRA discharge petition.
+Then call or tweet at them from your company account asking them to sign the CRA discharge petition.